numediart/WebSpeakable/Readme.md

 See the License for the specific language governing permissions and limitations under the License.

-Any other additional authorizations may be asked to avre@umons.ac.be.

 ## Legal Notices
 This work was produced as part of the FEDER Digistorm project, co-financed by the European Union and the Wallonia Region.